GildedSound/Quadify/README.md

 /src/display/screens/airplay_screen.py
 ```

 With these changes, AirPlay switches elegantly.
-When streaming from an iOS device, is stable.
-Desktop/non-Apple/macOS devices will always stream audio, but supplied data has more quirks based on conditions, including missing metadata in some cases (see notes for more details)
+When streaming from an iOS device, AirPlay mode is stable.
+Desktop/non-Apple/macOS devices will always stream audio, but available metadata is based on conditions, and the user will experience missing metadata in some cases (see notes for more details).

 PLEASE NOTE: BUTTON MATRIX IS FULLY DISABLED IN THIS BUILD!
 I will reinstate it in the next revision.